-Exploring Oregon’s rugged and expansive coast is best done by car and camping along the way will ensure you get to spend the most time in the outdoors.
-We’ve put together this list of the best Oregon Coast Campgrounds plus advice to help you plan your next adventure.
+Exploring Oregon’s rugged and expansive coast is best done by driving, and camping along the way will ensure you get to spend the most time in the outdoors.
+We’ve put together this list of the best Oregon Coast campgrounds.
+Plus we’ve included some tips and advice to help you plan your next adventure.

 With so much natural beauty and geographic diversity, you’ll want to take your time exploring this area — there is so much to see and do!